 Furthermore, Provost highlights the importance of hands-on training opportunities: “By providing such experiences, this initiative allows responders to practice maintaining safe distances from electricity infrastructure and familiarize themselves with the equipment in a controlled environment.”
 In line with this focus on practical training, two hydro poles have been successfully installed, featuring three-phase power lines, a neutral, and a transformer, to simulate real-world scenarios.
 Addressing past challenges encountered by OFS related to aerial devices and overhead electrical lines, this effort minimizes safety concerns during training sessions as there will be no power running through the infrastructure.

-Paul Hutt, Chief of Ottawa Fire Services (left), and Darcy Provost, Hydro Ottawa's Assistant Manager of
+Paul Hutt, Chief of Ottawa Fire Services (left), and Darcy Provost, Hydro Ottawa's Assistant Manager of Distribution Operations and District Chief of Russell Township Fire Services (right).

 Beyond Hydro Ottawa and OFS, Lourenco and Botelho, a civil contractor, have played a pivotal role in the project.
 They've handled tasks such as conducting locates, providing hydro-vac truck services, digging holes, and installing bollards around the poles.

-The benefits of this partnership are clear: ensuring heightened safety for both firefighters and the broader Ottawa community, improving responsiveness to fires involving electrical infrastructure, and extinguishing the extent of possible damage to the grid caused by such incidents.
+The benefits of this partnership are clear: ensuring heightened safety for both firefighters and the broader Ottawa community, improving responsiveness to fires involving electrical infrastructure, and mitigating the extent of possible damage to the grid caused by such incidents.
 Ultimately, this reduces the impact on customers in terms of both duration and severity of outages.

 With the successful completion of the electrical training infrastructure installation on March 22, Provost reflects on the partnership stating, “the connection with Ottawa Fire Services is invaluable.
 Being part of this partnership means a lot to me because it's an opportunity to directly contribute to firefighter safety and community well-being.”